Niagara Escarpment

 The Niagara River has carved the Niagara Gorge through the Niagara Escarpment over thousands of years.

-The Niagara Escarpment is an approximately 1050 km discontinuous, arc-shaped but generally northward-facing escarpment, or cuesta, in Canada and the United States.
+The Niagara Escarpment is an approximately 1050 km discontinuous, arc-shaped, but generally northward-facing escarpment, or cuesta, in Canada and the United States.
 The escarpment begins south of Lake Ontario and circumscribes the top of the Great Lakes Basin running from New York through Ontario, Michigan, and Wisconsin.
 The escarpment is the cliff over which the Niagara River plunges at Niagara Falls, for which it is named.

 The escarpment is a UNESCO World Biosphere Reserve.
 The reserve has the oldest forest ecosystem and trees in eastern North America.

-The escarpment is not a fault line but the result of unequal erosion.
+The Niagara Escarpment is not a fault line but the result of unequal erosion.
 The cliff-forming rock exposed along the escarpment is a belt of limestone and dolomite of the Lockport Formation of Silurian age.
 The Niagara Escarpment is the most prominent of several escarpments formed in the bedrock of the Great Lakes Basin.
 For example, the Onondaga Formation, which runs in a parallel outcrop belt just to the south of the Lockport Formation through western New York and southern Ontario, forms a separate escarpment.
 The Niagara Escarpment traces, and in part shapes, the individual basins and landforms of Lake Ontario, Lake Huron, and Lake Michigan.

 In Rochester, New York, the Genesee River flows through the city in three waterfalls over the scarp face.
 The escarpment thence runs westward to the Niagara River, forming a deep gorge north of Niagara Falls, which itself cascades over the scarp face.
 In Southern Ontario, it spans the Niagara Peninsula, closely following the Lake Ontario shore through the cities of St. Catharines and Hamilton, where it takes a sharp turn north in the town of Milton toward Georgian Bay.
 It then follows the Georgian Bay shore northwestwards to form the spine of the Bruce Peninsula and Manitoulin Island, as well as several smaller islands in northern Lake Huron, where it turns westwards into the Upper Peninsula of northern Michigan, south of Sault Ste.
 Marie.
-It extends down the Garden Peninsula and Potawatomi Islands into Wisconsin following the Door Peninsula and then continues more inland from the western coast of Lake Michigan until ending in the southeastern corner of Dodge County.
+It extends down the Garden Peninsula and Potawatomi Islands into Wisconsin following the Door Peninsula and then continues more inland from the western coast of Lake Michigan until ending in the southeastern corner of Dodge County north of Chicago, Illinois.